The best pick up lines are those you can use in real life without cringing. 😄

 When it comes to speaking English, Mondly is probably the best tool that can get you there really fast.
 Why?
 Because Mondly is based on the inductive method: learn by doing, context and example, and extrapolate to rules.
 In other words, start thinking in English rather than construct a phrase in your native language, apply the rules and only then translate it accordingly.

 Unlike deductive learning, where learners are given a set of rules they will need to apply, inductive learning is a discovery process where students discover rules by themselves by looking at examples.
 Think about those endless pages of rules you had to memorize in high school.
 That was no easy task.
-But once in a while, there was a teacher that really enjoyed the job and took the time to properly explain all the thinking behind them.
-Only then the rules would stick.
+But once in a while, there was a teacher who really enjoyed the job and took the time to properly explain all the thinking behind them.
+Only then would the rules stick.

 Learning rules mechanically is usually next to impossible.
 But when you understand the process, collect bits of information and draw the conclusions yourself, everything becomes easier.
 And that’s exactly the teaching technique Mondly uses.
 You basically teach yourself.